AmanSinghBhogal/AmanSinghBhogal/README.md

 - 💬 Ask me about books, best resources for learning Computer Science and doing research .
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aman-singh-bhogal-002914195/).
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a Binge Racers!
+- ⚡ Fun fact: I am a Binge Racer!